Iamsterdam City Card 2018

 Any other alternatives to the Iamsterdam card?

-Don't forget that many museums in Amsterdam allow free entry to kids - see our guide here - this means the Iamsterdam card is probably not worth purchasing for under 10s.
+Don't forget that many museums in Amsterdam allow free entry to kids - this means the Iamsterdam card is probably not worth purchasing for under 10s.